Born in the parish of Westminster, London.

 Sent to Scutari on the 1st of October and to rejoin the regiment on the 3rd of December 1854.

-Transferred to the 2nd Bn. of the Military Train at Cahir on the 31st of October 1856.
+Transferred to the 2nd Battalion of the Military Train at Cahir, Co.
+Tipperary, on the 31st of October 1856.
 Regtl.
 No. 955.

 Served with the force under the command of H. E. the Commander-in-Chief, at Lucknow and with that Sir James Outram at Alum Bagh.